abduljalil778/MyProfileApp/README.md

 </div>

 ## About My Profile
-My Profile is a Simple Flutter App has a two pages that showcase my personal information and my Flutter development journey.
+My Profile is a Simple Flutter App has a three pages that showcase my personal information
-The project was developed as a part of the TechVerse "Application Development" bootcamp.

 ## Screenshots